College Republicans: College Republican National Committee (CRNC)

 The College Republican National Committee (CRNC), has historically been the main national College Republicans organization.
-Founded in 1892, it remains the largest and most active College Republicans organization with over 250,000 members on 2,000 campuses across the United States.
+Founded in 1892, it remains the largest and most active College Republicans organization with around 20 chapters on campuses across the United States.
 The CRNC National Chairwoman and the national leadership team, including an executive director, political director, finance director, comptroller, national field director, treasurer, national secretary, and 4 regional vice-chairs, are elected at the bi-annual College Republican Convention.
 The current CRNC National Chairwoman is Courtney Britt.

 In recent years, the CRNC has lost many of its state affiliates and chapters.

-Following RNC Chairman Michael Whatley's dissolution of the RNC "Youth Advisory Board," the CRNC lost its 132-year long endorsement by the RNC.

 College Republicans United (CRU)

 The College Republicans United (CRU) was established in 2018 to oppose what was seen as a CRNC that was hostile to President Donald Trump.
 It consists of various college chapters in Arizona and Iowa.
 The leadership structure and bylaws of the organization are not made public.
 The CRU have been criticized for chapters which allegedly posted "anti-Semitic" and "racist" postings online, causing rifts between the CRU and other CR organizations and donors, and has been described as "far-right".
 The CRU drew further outrage after inviting Nick Fuentes, a noted "white nationalist," to their National Convention event.
 The group previously invited another white nationalist, Jared Taylor, to speak at a campus event.
 On January 31, 2025, CRU set up a table at Arizona State University's Tempe campus, "to urge students to report their peers for deportation to the U.S. Immigration and Customs Enforcement."
 The CRU is currently the smallest federation by state and chapter count, containing 5 collegiate chapters.